Start with an accurate, neutral consensus of the problem.

 Focusing on a simulation and being able to clearly demonstrate the background, justification and potential benefits of a business case really helps to drive things forward and dispel any concerns.

 "The evidence provided through using simulation enabled us to make a strategic, long-term capital plan, as well as product offering decisions.
 Our project has been quickly approved and the design and engineering work is already in process."

-Simulation is visual and animated, so it allows you to clearly demonstrate the benefits of your business case to stakeholders and decision-makers.
+Simul8 is visual and animated, so you can clearly demonstrate the benefits of your business case to stakeholders and decision-makers.